skip to log on skip to main content

 As ISO20022 is adopted as the global data standard for financial information in the payments world, this universal message type for all payments will enable greater message harmonisation.

-If you’re a bank or financial institution using ANZ Channels (such as ANZ Transactive Global or ANZ Fileactive), at this stage, you can continue sending payments to ANZ in your current message format.
-However, we are expecting further industry changes to come into effect in November 2026 which may impact the way you send messages to us.
-As we approach these industry changes, we will work with you to assist with your ISO20022 adoption.
+If you’re a bank or financial institution using ANZ Channels (such as ANZ Transactive Global or ANZ Fileactive), you can continue sending payments to ANZ in your current message format.

 From aerospace to zinc